Predictia/AQUA/docs/sphinx/source/graphics.rst

 A function called ``plot_single_map()`` is provided with many options to customize the plot.

-The function takes as input an xarray.DataArray, with a single timestep to be selected before calling the function.
+The function takes as input an ``xarray.DataArray``, with a single timestep to be selected before calling the function.
 The function will then plot the map of the variable and, if no other option is provided, will adapt colorbar, title and labels to the attributes of the input DataArray.
 Not only longitude-latitude grids are supported, but also HEALPix data, which are automatically resampled to a regular lon-lat grid before plotting.

-The function is built on top of the ``cartopy`` and ``matplotlib`` libraries, and it is possible to customize the plot with many options, including a different projections (see Single map with differences below).
+The function is built on top of the ``cartopy`` and ``matplotlib`` libraries, and it is possible to customize the plot with many options, including a different projections.

 In the following example we plot an sst map from the first timestep of ERA5 reanalysis:

 .. code-block:: python

+    from aqua import Reader
-    from aqua import Reader, plot_single_map
+    from aqua.core.graphics import plot_single_map

     reader = Reader(model='ERA5', exp='era5', source='monthly')
     tos = reader.retrieve(var=["tos"])